SSRN Home Search and Download Papers Browse Abstract and Paper Submission Subscribe to Networks View Briefcase Top Papers Top Authors Top Institutions

 Suggested Citation

-Dewenter, Kathryn L., Novaes, Walter and Pettway, Richard H., Visibility Versus Complexity In Business Groups: Evidence From Japanese Keiretsu.
-The Journal of Business.
-Available at SSRN: http://ssrn.com/abstract=219831
+Dewenter, Kathryn L. and Novaes, Walter and Pettway, Richard H., Visibility Versus Complexity in Business Groups: Evidence from Japanese Keiretsu.
+Available at SSRN: https://ssrn.com/abstract=219831

 Kathryn L. Dewenter (Contact Author)